CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 (vii) to deliberate on the redemption or reimbursement of the Company’s shares; and

-(viii) to approve the issue of convertible debentures.
+(vii) to approve the issue of convertible debentures.

-12. Company Management.
+GENERAL PROVISIONS12.
+Company Management.
 The Company shall be managed by the Board of Directors and the Board of Officers.

 12.1.
 Investiture.
 The directors and officers shall be invested in their positions during the 30 (thirty) days following the respective election, by signing their instruments of investiture in the minutes book of the Board of Directors and the Board of Officers, as applicable, with the waiving of any management guarantee.
 The investiture of any Director or Officer is conditional upon the prior signature of (i) the Officers’ Agreement Instrument in the form prescribed in the Novo Mercado Regulations; (ii) the instrument of adhesion to the Company's securities trading policy; and (iii) the term of adhesion to the Company’s material information disclosure policy, as well as compliance with the applicable legislative requirements.